-- 8. In addition to the financial statements referred to in point (7), the Management Board shall prepare an annual report on the Stichting's activities during the year under review in accordance with the annual accounts.
-The following information shall be included in this report: - a.
-General information about the Stichting - b.
-Information on the activity and the financial situation - c.
-Information about the management board and the Supervisory Board - d.
-Information on future development - 9.
-General information about the Stichting includes the name, registered office and status or amendments of the Statutes as well as the objective of the Stichting and how this is achieved through the main activities in the year under review.
+- a) In addition to the financial statements referred to in point (7), the Management Board shall prepare an annual report on the Stichting's activities during the year under review in accordance with the annual accounts.
+The following information shall be included in this report: - a) General information about the Stichting - b) Information on the activity and the financial situation - c) Information about the management board and the Supervisory Board - d) Information on future development - a) General information about the Stichting includes the name, registered office and status or amendments of the Statutes as well as the objective of the Stichting and how this is achieved through the main activities in the year under review.

-- 10. The information on the activities and the financial situation shall provide an insight into all financially significant activities of the reporting year in a clear and comprehensible form for outsiders.
+- a) The information on the activities and the financial situation shall provide an insight into all financially significant activities of the reporting year in a clear and comprehensible form for outsiders.
 The purpose of each activity, or group of activities, must be clearly stated.
-Where possible, quantified information on the quality of the activities and on their effectiveness and efficiency shall be included. - 11.
-A percentage resulting from dividing the total expenditure for the objective(s) by the total income should be reported in the annual report.
+Where possible, quantified information on the quality of the activities and on their effectiveness and efficiency shall be included. - a) A percentage resulting from dividing the total expenditure for the objective(s) by the total income should be reported in the annual report.
 In addition, a percentage should be given that results from dividing the costs for own fundraising by the income from own fundraising.
-For reasons of comparability, corresponding figures for the previous year should be recorded for this purpose. - 12.
-The annual report should explain the relationship between the costs and revenues of fundraising during the financial year.
-In addition, information should be provided on the methods used in fundraising and the use of proceeds for the purposes stated at the time of fundraising. - 13.
-The annual report shall be consistent with the financial statements included in the annual accounts, in any case using the same format as for the statement of income and expenditure. - 14.
-The annual report should also provide information on: - g. the institution's policy on the size and function of its reserves and funds; - h. the investment policy; - i. the volunteering policy; - j. the policy to communicate with stakeholders. - 15.
-The annual report contains the following information about the Management Board and the Supervisory board: - a.
-The role and functioning of the Management Board and the Supervisory Board; - b.
-The remuneration and benefits policy and the way in which this policy was put into practice during the year under review; - c. the method of appointment of the administrative and supervisory body and the term of office of its members; - d. the corresponding secondary offices of the members of the Management Board and the Supervisory Board. - 16.
-The annual report should include information on the annual plan and the budget for the coming financial year.
-In each case, information should be provided on the expected income, the planned allocation of resources to and within the charity for specific programmes and activities, the results to be achieved, the proportion of resources to be spent on fundraising and support functions, and the handling of reserves and funds. - 17.
-The annual report must be compatible with the financial statements.
+For reasons of comparability, corresponding figures for the previous year should be recorded for this purpose. - a) The annual report should explain the relationship between the costs and revenues of fundraising during the financial year.
+In addition, information should be provided on the methods used in fundraising and the use of proceeds for the purposes stated at the time of fundraising. - a) The annual report shall be consistent with the financial statements included in the annual accounts, in any case using the same format as for the statement of income and expenditure. - a) The annual report should also provide information on: - a) the institution's policy on the size and function of its reserves and funds; - b) the investment policy; - c) the volunteering policy; - d) the policy to communicate with stakeholders.

+The annual report contains the following information about the Management Board and the Supervisory the method of appointment of the administrative and supervisory body and the term of office of its members; the corresponding secondary offices of the members of the Management Board and the Supervisory Board.